lunarphp/lunar/docs/src/securing-your-site.md

 ## Reporting vulnerabilities

-If you find a security issue with GetCandy, please reach out to us privately on Discord or via email [security@lunarphp.io](mailto:security@lunarphp.io) so we can address it and patch with a new release as soon as possible.
+If you find a security issue with Lunar, please reach out to us privately on Discord or via email [security@lunarphp.io](mailto:security@lunarphp.io) so we can address it and patch with a new release as soon as possible.

 ## Securing Laravel